CJanecka/Projects_and_CTFs/OS & Web Application Pen-test/README.md

      + multi/http/struts2_content_type_ognl

      *Figure 14 - Exploit successfully ran, granting unauthorized access, and revealing the location of Flag 10.*
      ![image](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/c85a0f6a-84f6-4699-96a5-73e8f97ac4c0)

      From here I copied the compressed 7z file from the host to my Kali Linux machine, to be able to view its contents.

-     *Figure 15 - 7z file contents.*
+     *Figure 15 - 7z file contents, revealed Flag 10.*
      ![image](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/64093800-960f-44bd-a309-cad0a5d95597)

      RCE exploits of this nature have the potential to grant malicious actors the capability to execute unauthorized programs, access confidential source code, and exfiltrate sensitive data.

 ## Windows Host Vulnerabilities